 Physical activity increases blood flow to the brain, stimulates the growth of new brain cells, and may reduce the risk of dementia and cognitive decline by up to 30%.

-Research findings: Evidence from O”Bryan et al. (2022) suggests that seniors who exercise regularly may have brain volumes equivalent to people 10 years younger.
+Research findings: Bull et al. (2020), in the WHO 2020 guidelines, explicitly recommended regular physical activity for adults as a way to reduce cognitive decline and dementia risk alongside its cardiovascular and metabolic benefits.
 ACSM (Garber et al., 2011) recommends that older adults combine aerobic, resistance, balance, and flexibility training to address the multiple dimensions of physical fitness that decline with age, a multicomponent approach that is fully achievable through home-based senior routines.

 Mood Benefits